IMPORTANT: Always make OSPS purchases using the SAME email address.

 • 8:30am-9:00am: Registration & Coffee Social (pastries, coffee, and tea provided)

-• 9:00am-12:00pm: Presentation (White Buffalo Event Center or stream from home)
+• 9:00am-12:00pm: Presentation (White Buffalo Event Center)

 Learning objectives: